Information on the General Reserve Bank Data Privacy can be found here.

 Disclosure of Personal Information

-When you fill out our on-line forms, they may be delivered to a Federal Reserve Bank of Chicago e-mail address or database.
-Your online communications are not encrypted.
-We cannot guarantee the security of any information sent electronically, whether submitted via online form or email.
-If your communication is sensitive, or includes personal information that you do not wish to send us electronically, such as your bank account number, credit card number, or social security number, you should send it by postal mail to:
+When you fill out our online forms, they may be delivered to a Federal Reserve Bank of Chicago e-mail address or database.
+Your online communications may not be encrypted and, therefore, we cannot guarantee the security of any information sent electronically, whether submitted via an online form or an e-mail.
+If your communication is sensitive, or includes personal information that you do not wish to send us electronically, such as your bank account number, credit card number, or social security number, you may send it by postal mail to:

 Federal Reserve Bank of Chicago

 230 South LaSalle